vonnieda/dimple_db/README.md

 DimpleDb is designed for storing and syncing user data across devices in local-first applications and is inspired by Apple's Core Data + CloudKit.

+## Project Status

+DimpleDb is currently being developed and is not ready for use.
+Please leave a star and check back soon!

 ## Sync Engine